Public health funerals

 We aim to comply with the requirements in a sympathetic manner making appropriate funeral arrangements where it appears that no other person is willing or able to make the necessary arrangements.
 Where possible we will recover funeral expenses from monies available from the deceased's estate to limit the cost to the people of Bracknell Forest.

 When does this happen?

-If a person dies without a known next of kin the council normally acts on written instructions received from the local Coroner's Officer.
+If a person dies without a known next of kin the council normally acts on written instructions received from the local coroner's officer.
 In some instances the managers of residential homes and sheltered accommodation advise of circumstances where a death has occurred within their home or accommodation and, as far as they know, there are no relatives willing or able to make the funeral arrangements.

 What happens next?

-Where the coroner has notified us of a death where, as far as he is aware, there is no one willing to make funeral arrangements the council will undertake a search of the deceased person’s home to try and find a will or any documents that will indicate the existence of any relatives, religious beliefs or funeral preferences.
+Where the coroner has notified us of a death where, as far as he is aware, there is no one willing to make funeral arrangements the council will search the deceased person’s home to try and find a will or any documents that will indicate the existence of any relatives, religious beliefs or funeral preferences.